Linaro/lava/doc/v2/hacking-session.rst

            parameters:
               "IRC_USER": "TYPE YOUR IRC NICK HERE"
               "PUB_KEY": "PASTE_PUBKEY(S) HERE"

+Other types of test action are **not** supported for hacking sessions.

 It is possible to include multiple hacking sessions in the same job, even interleaved with other test actions.